Post-Operative Care Instructions for Suprapubic Uterine Suspension

 - Recovery varies individually.
 You may return to work after 3-5 days of the surgery.
 Moreover, you should follow Dr. Vitasna’s appointment for follow up examination or treatment.

-- Within 2 weeks after the Suprapubic Uterine Suspension, tissues are beginning to produce and form new blood capillaries and the surgical wound are expected to start healing.
+- Within the first 2 weeks after the Suprapubic Uterine Suspension, tissues are beginning to produce and form new blood capillaries, and the surgical wound are expected to start healing.
 You may start your daily activities gradually.

-- Within 2-4 weeks after the Suprapubic Uterine Suspension, the surgical wound is expected to heal appropriately, you may start your usual activities gradually.
+- After the first 2 weeks to 4 weeks after the Suprapubic Uterine Suspension, the surgical wound is expected to heal appropriately, you may start your usual activities gradually.
 Strenuous physical activities should be limited.

 - After 4 weeks of the Suprapubic Uterine Suspension, you may do your usual activities.
 Relaxing exercises and lifting light weights are permitted.
 However, you should refrain from running, soaking in the bathtub, swimming, heavy lifting, cycling, other heavy activities, and sexual intercourse for 6-8 weeks after the surgery.